planetlabs/planet-client-python/docs/cli/cli-data.md

 planet data filter --string-in strip_id 5743640 | planet data search PSScene --filter -
 ```

 Note that in all these commands we are piping the results into the search.
-If you don't include the pipe then you'll
+If you don't include the pipe then you’ll
 get the filter output, which can be interesting to inspect to see exactly what is sent to the server.

 ### Filter by asset